 I have studied in Westbrook back in 1965.
 I am Brazilian and was very well accepted by teachers and friends although did not speak good English.
 I have very good memories of those 4 years.

 Westbrook Elementary School is a public elementary school in Bethesda.
-403 children attend Westbrook Elementary School and are mostly White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
-9% of the Westbrook Elementary School students have "limited English proficiency."
-2% of the 403 students here get reduced lunch prices.
-The student to teacher ratio at Westbrook Elementary School is 15:1.
+403 students attend Westbrook Elementary School and identify as White, non-Hispanic; Asian/Pacific Islander; and Hispanic.
+9% of the Westbrook Elementary School students are "limited in English proficiency."
+2% of the 403 students here are paying reduced lunch prices.
+The ratio of students to teachers at Westbrook Elementary School is 15:1.
 Somerset Elementary School is one of the nearest elementary schools.

 - Ceramics sculpture